• 3 min read

 Research shows that workers with the ability to control the lighting of their workspaces are better able to dedicate the effort necessary to efficiently handle difficult tasks.
 Plus, their work is often more accurate because they can focus on the task at hand, rather than losing focus in the moment due to eye strain from a lack of proper lighting, for example.

-Lighting that allows people to intuitively control brightness, dimness, and light position—something with an adjustable arm—will provide a positive experience for most employees.
+Lighting that allows people to intuitively control brightness and light position will provide a positive experience for employees.
 Control over personal workspace—including lighting—is empowering, leading to a happy and engaged workforce.
 And, bonus, optimal lighting options improve employee productivity by up to 20%.

 2. Access to Natural Light Changes How People Feel